Space to Be: Finding Connection, Compassion, and Tools for Living Well with ADHD

 Learn how ADHD often presents differently in women, especially around emotions, masking, and daily responsibilities.
 We’ll explore how gender roles, internalized messages, hormonal shifts, and late diagnosis can shape identity and begin to reflect on how ADHD shows up in your own life.

-Week 4: ADHD, Anxiety, Stress & Worry
+Week 2: ADHD, Anxiety, Stress, and Worry

-Week 5: Boundaries, Assertiveness & Self-Esteem
+Week 3: Boundaries, Assertiveness, and Self-Esteem

-Week 6: Self-Compassion & What Comes Next
+Week 4: Self-Compassion and What Comes Next

 Common Questions